|Title||Archiving edX GitHub Repositories|

 This repository has been archived and is no longer supported—use it at your own risk.
 This repository may depend on out-of-date libraries with security issues, and security updates will not be provided.
 Pull requests against this repository will also not be merged.

-If the repository is a fork of an upstream repository that is not within the edX organization, and will no longer be maintained, it can be deleted with the following steps.
+If the repository is a fork of an upstream repository that is not within the edX organization, and will no longer be maintained, it can be transferred to the edx-unsupported organization.

 The proposed process leverages the already-existing